-While the Colonial Board's resolution to continue to serve City of Wilmington students reflects its concern for the educational well being of these students, the action does not address the basis for the recommendation in the WEAC final report.
+While the Colonial Board's resolution to continue to serve City of Wilmington students reflects its concern for the educational well-being of these students, the action does not address the basis for the recommendation in the WEAC final report.
 If the Colonial School District continues to serve City of Wilmington students, an important opportunity to reduce the fragmented structure of public education in the city will be lost.
 Since 2001, four separate task forces have concluded that long-term, sustained educational achievement requires a more coherent, responsive governance system.
 The WEAC recommendation that the Colonial School District no longer should serve City of Wilmington students was based on the need for coherent governance and not based on the test scores of segments of City of Wilmington students.
 While the Board has affirmed its desire to "keep its kids," the district actually has had a diminishing role in the education of City of Wilmington students.
 Indeed, the actual presence of the Colonial School District in the education of City of Wilmington students has been shrinking as students choose to attend non-district schools.
-The majority of the district's City of Wilmington elementary school students are now attending schools out of the district, specifically schools that are much closer to where those students live.
-(Chart and data will be added here).
+As illustrated by the data in Table 12, the majority of the district's City of Wilmington elementary school students are now attending schools out of the district, specifically schools that are much closer to where those students live.
+In addition, about half of Wilmington high school students and a significant number of middle school students also choose to attend schools out of the district.